 Salt and pepper to taste

-2 tablespoon soy sauce (that has not been processed with high fodmap ingredients like San J )
+2 tablespoon soy sauce (use one that has not been processed with high fodmap ingredients like San J )

 1 tablespoon brown sugar